coe3-knights/pro_manager/README.md

 6. Install all the dependecies listed in the requirements.txt file.
 Run
     #### `pip install -r reqiurements.txt`

+7. Create the sqlite db file by running
+    #### `flask db upgrade

-7. Open the project folder in your favorite editor and have fun coding.
+8. Open the project folder in your favorite editor and have fun coding.